It’s inevitable. As a small business owner, you will wear many, many hats.

 Sure, you might have a prettier website, but you lost an opportunity to drive traffic to your offer.

-In an ideal world, you’d simply put on your CEO hat and delegate the rest, but here in the real world, we don’t always have that option.
+In an ideal world, you’d simply put on your CEO hat and delegate the rest.
+However, here in the real world, we don’t always have that option.
 Instead, we have to work smarter, and take care how we’re spending our time.

 That might mean product creation, email marketing, client outreach, webinar development, or something entirely different.
 Identify those money-making tasks in your business and be sure to prioritize them every single day.